ome/ome-contributing/OMEROfigure.rst

 #.
 Finally, export to PDF & TIFF to check that it looks same as web UI.

    - |C| that dpi is as expected in exported PDFs using Adobe Illustrator and http://swainhart.org/how-to-check-the-dpi-of-an-image-in-adobe-illustrator-cs5/.
-   - |C| that export 'with images' includes extra folders with images that have been interpolated (this will be all images for TIFF export)
+   - |C| that export 'with images' includes extra folders with images that have been interpolated (this will be all images for TIFF export).

 Export Options